-Big Bird is sent to live far from Sesame Street by a pesky social worker.
-Unhappy, Big Bird runs away from his foster home, prompting the rest of the Sesame Street gang to go on a cross-country journey to find him.
+Big Bird is sent to live far from Sesame Street by a pesky social worker named Miss Finch.
+Unhappy, he runs away from there, prompting the rest of the Sesame Street gang to go on a cross-country journey to find him.

 11 of 11 people found this review helpful.

 Was this review helpful to you?